CopterExpress/clover/docs/en/gloss.md

 ## Flight controller / autopilot

-**1\.** A specialized circuit-board designed for controlling a multicopter, an aircraft or another apparatus.
+**1\.** A specialized circuit-board designed for controlling a multicopter, a plane or another vehicle.
 Examples:
 Pixhawk, ArduPilot, Naze32, CC3D.

 **2\.** Software for the multicopter control circuit-board.
 Examples: PX4, APM, CleanFlight.